What Is Two-Way Sync?

 3. Select a destination folder.

-1. Sync Settings: Click the Options to open Sync Settings window.
+1. Click Options to open the Sync Settings window.

-In General tab, you could write a comment on the sync task, enable email notification to get email or SMS alert after syncing once you set up.
+- In General tab, you could write a comment on the sync task, and enable email notification to get email or SMS alert after syncing once you set up.

-In Command tab, you could enable pre-command or post-command to run specified program or script before or after the synchronization, etc.
+- In Command tab, you could enable pre-command or post-command to run a specified program or script before or after the synchronization.

-Schedule settings allows you sync the data via 5 modes: Daily, Weekly, Monthly, Event triggers, USB plug in.
+2. Schedule Sync allows you to sync the data via 5 modes: Daily, Weekly, Monthly, Event triggers, and USB plug in.

 1).
 Daily has three options you can make: